habuild/hassio-addons/haos-sbfspot/README.md

 ![Version](https://img.shields.io/badge/dynamic/json?label=Version&query=%24.version&url=https%3A%2F%2Fraw.githubusercontent.com%2Fhabuild%2Fhassio-addons%2Fmain%2Fhaos-sbfspot%2Fconfig.json)
 ![Arch](https://img.shields.io/badge/dynamic/json?color=success&label=Arch&query=%24.arch&url=https%3A%2F%2Fraw.githubusercontent.com%2Fhabuild%2Fhassio-addons%2Fmain%2Fhaos-sbfspot%2Fconfig.json)

 This [home assistant](https://www.home-assistant.io/getting-started/) add-on provides the installation, configuration, and integration for the **Bluetooth** version of [sbfspot 3.9.3](https://github.com/SBFspot/SBFspot).
+This version is for the OS installation method of Home assistant.

 This add-on installs a cron service for SPFspot uploader at 5 minutely daytime interval, [PVoutput](https://pvoutput.org/) account and API are required, it also requires an SQL database like Mariadb.
 It also sends a MQTT message to home assistant, therefore a MQTT broker is required.